How to combine direct mail and email to deliver a killer marketing campaign

 Consumers are far more likely to interact with content that’s relevant to them.
 Get to know your core customers inside and out by profiling them through market research and loyalty or memberships schemes that build a picture of their habits and behaviours.

 Those who have an emotional response to mail are likely to act upon it.
-Of the Royal Mail’s respondents, 92% said the “mail they found useful or interesting” made them feel something with an astonishing 92% of that number going on to act on that feeling.
+Of the respondents surveyed, 92% said the “mail they found useful or interesting” made them feel something with an astonishing 92% of that number going on to act on that feeling.